LearningLocker/docs/src/http-xapi.md

 # xAPI HTTP Interface
 Learning Locker's HTTP interface conforms to the xAPI specification.
 The xAPI defines how to track learning experiences for analysis and serves as a guide to maximise interoperability between services that provide learning experiences.

 The table below describes the routes that the HTTP interface provides, all of the URLs are relative to http://www.example.org/data/xAPI where http://www.example.org is the URL of your Learning Locker instance.
 To access this interface, you must additionally supply your Basic Auth details with each request in the `Authorization` header.
-Your Basic Auth details can be found under Settings > Clients.
+Your Basic Auth details can be found under **Settings** > **Clients**.

 Route | Description
 --- | ---